K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![007]

 #### <div id='3-2-1-1'/> 3.2.1.1.
 Search New
-Click "New" from "Discover" menu.
+Click "New" from the "Discover" menu.
 ![008]

 #### <div id='3-2-1-2'/> 3.2.1.2.
 Save Search
-Click "Save" from "Discover" menu.
+Click "Save" from the "Discover" menu.
 ![009]

 Click "Save" after entering the search word.
 ![010]

 #### <div id='3-2-1-3'/> 3.2.1.3.
 Open Search
-Click "Open" from "Discover" menu.
+Click "Open" from the "Discover" menu.
 ![011]

 Click "Search Object Name" from the search list.
 ![012]

 #### <div id='3-2-1-4'/> 3.2.1.4.
 Share Search
-Click "Share" from "Discover" menu.
+Click "Share" from the "Discover" menu.
 ![013]

 #### <div id='3-2-1-5'/> 3.2.1.5.
 Set Search Conditions